-

 High Expectations

 What do we expect of one another?
 What do we expect of ourselves, and what do we think God expects of us?
 Sometimes we grow frustrated with one another because we expect so much of each other.
-We can be very hard on those around us; we can be hard on our families; we can Continue reading
+We can be very hard on those around us; we can be hard on our families; we can be hard on our brothers and sisters in Christ; and we can be hard on ourselves.
+Is the alternative, however, to simply lower expectations to avoid disappointment?
+When we lower our expectations of each other and ourselves, we may decrease potential for disappointment, but God… Continue reading

 -